A pair of swans caught my eye.

 The beautiful birds were not a precious gift from my true love, as the holiday song suggests.
 Instead, Mute Swans are quite common on Lake Allegan, which our home overlooks.
 Their graceful movement and luminous white plumage always command my attention.
 While not totally silent as their name implies, Mute Swans are blissfully quiet compared to the loudmouth Canada Geese that also frequent our lake.

-And then there’s the ugly part: These lovely birds are invasive thugs.
+And then there’s the ugly part: Many biologists and conservationists believe these lovely birds are invasive.

 We see swans quite often on Lake Allegan.
 They’re drawn to the weedy, shallow water surrounding Eagle Island, a few hundred yards from our home.
 Swans mate for life, and they’re social creatures.
 So usually, they feed in pairs—or herds or banks or bevies—of six or eight (who comes up with these collective nouns?).